-Meera E. Deo is Professor of Law at Thomas Jefferson School of Law and the Director of the Law School Survey of Student Engagement (LSSSE).
+Meera E. Deo is The Honorable Vaino Spencer Professor of Law at Southwestern Law School and the Director of the Law School Survey of Student Engagement (LSSSE).

 "Fascinating, shocking, and infuriating, Meera Deo's careful qualitative research exposes the institutional practices and cultural norms that maintain a separate and unequal race-gender order even within the privileged ranks of tenure-track law professors.
 With riveting quotes from faculty across a range of institutional and social positions, Unequal Profession powerfully reminds us that we must do better.
 I saw my own career in this book – and you might, too."

 —Angela P. Harris, University of California, Davis